N. Korea rips 'lunatic' Trump as US moves B-52 bombers to Guam

 Heinrich wrote: "In our eyes, a limited strike against even a single, military site could easily be perceived by North Korea as the opening salvo and a declaration of war.
 Even putting aside the myriad targeting challenges presented by North Korea's missile and nuclear programs, we have no way of predicting the exact form of North Korean retaliation."

-But should the situation arise where the US must wage a military campaign on the Korean peninsula, analysts have told CNN that B-2 and B-52 bombers launched from Guam -- referred to as the "tip of the spear" -- would likely be part of any first strike.
+But should the situation arise where the US must wage a military campaign on the Korean Peninsula, analysts have told CNN that B-2 and B-52 bombers launched from Guam -- referred to as the "tip of the spear" -- would likely be part of any first strike.

 The B-2 is considered the Air Force's heavy-penetration bomber and features low observable stealth technology designed to evade anti-aircraft defenses.